-You have a lot more individual customers and orders to deal with.
+You’ve many more individual customers and orders to deal with.
 And the size of each order is smaller.
 You don’t know how often they’ll order.
 How much they’ll order.
 Or where orders will need to go to.

-The way you manage delivery cost needs to cover these options.
+The way you manage delivery cost has to cover these options.
 Delivering a single item vs multiple items, for example.
 Delivering to different locations at different speeds of delivery.
 There’s rarely a “standard” delivery cost on orders, because it’s affected by so many different factors.
 That makes financial and operational planning harder.

 Example use of average delivery cost